chetnashah/webconcepts/MobX.md

         );
 ```

+For mobx native observables, whenever we say a reference got tracked inside
+a special function like autorun etc. it is same as being observed.

 ### Observer

 It is a part of `mobx-react` (not mobx itself). a link that connects mobx observables to react components like redux-react's `connect` method.